 Sign up for an Energy Assessment

 Buildings required to comply by receiving an energy assessment will be contacted to schedule an assessment.
-In 2022, the City of Edina is offering no-cost energy assessments to any building 25,000 square feet or larger in the city who wishes to comply with the Efficient Buildings ordinance earlier than their anticipated compliance year (2023 or 2024).
-If you wish to comply early, please contact the Efficient Buildings Help Desk Monday through Friday from 9am to 6pm CT via email EBCHelp@hennepin.us, phone (866) 614-7542, or appointment https://energyreporting.as.me/.
+The City of Edina is offering no-cost energy energy assessments to any building 25,000 square feet or larger in the city that wishes to comply with the Efficient Buildings ordinance earlier than their anticipated compliance year (2024).
+If you wish to comply early, please contact the Efficient Buildings Help Desk Monday through Friday from 9 a.m. to 5 p.m. via email [email protected], call 866-614-7542 or visit https://energyreporting.as.me/.